adityakalra424/cryptonite_taskphase_adityakalra/Pondering Paths/Position Elsewhere.md

 ## EXPLANATION
 The fourth task was to navigate around directories by using the cd (change directory) command and pass a path to it as an argument.
 It required me to execute the `/challenge/run` program from a specific path (which it will tell me).
-So i first i executed the `/challenge/run` to find from which directory i had to execute the `/challenge/run` program from.
+So i first i executed the `/challenge/run` to find from which directory i had to execute the `/challenge/run` program from.That directory was `/sys`
-Then i cd to that directory and reexecuted the `/challenge/run` program.Same as the third task.Then i copy pasted the generated flag into the `pwn.college` site.
+Then i cd to `/sys` and reexecuted the `/challenge/run` program.Same as the third task.Then i copy pasted the generated flag into the `pwn.college` site.
 ## CODE
 ```bash
 Connected!